ietf-teep/teep-over-http/draft-ietf-teep-otrp-over-http.md

  - A unique identifier of the TA

+ - Optionally, any metadata to provide to the TEEP Agent.
+This might include a TAM URI provided in the original application manifest, for example.

  - Optionally, any requirements that may affect the choice of TEE, if multiple are available to the TEEP Broker.

-When a TEEP Broker receives such a notification, it first identifies in an implementation-dependent way which TEE (if any) is appropriate based on the constraints expressed, as in {{request-ta}}.
+When a TEEP Broker receives such a notification, it first identifies in an implementation-dependent way which TEE (if any) is believed to contain the TA that is no longer needed, similar to the process in {{request-ta}}.
+Once the TEEP Broker picks a TEE, it passes the notification to the TEEP/HTTP Client for that TEE.

 The TEEP/HTTP Client then informs the TEEP Agent in that TEE by invoking an appropriate "UnrequestTA" API that identifies the unneeded TA.